Tomi-Beep/tomi-beep/README.md

 ## 🎯 Goals

-I am passionate about continuously improving my skills and applying my knowledge to real-world challenges.
+I am passionate about applying my knowledge to real-world challenges.
 My goal is to bridge the gap between theoretical understanding and practical application, and I’m eager to contribute to exciting projects while learning from others.

 ---